andresilva/intro_to_rust/src/golden_rules/what_you_get.md

 ## Use-after-free

-- Valid in C/C++ and a common source of errors.
+- Valid in C/C++ and a common source of errors

 ```rust
 let y: &i32;